danger/peril/docs/settings_repo_info.md

       "pull_request": "danger/pr.ts"
     },
     "artsy/positron": {
-      "pull_request": "dangerfile.ts"
+      "pull_request": ["dangerfile.ts", "check-for-assignee.ts"]
+      ]
     },
   }
 ```

-So, let's say a PR is closed on `artsy/positron`, it would trigger three Dangerfiles to run:
+So, let's say a PR is closed on `artsy/reaction`, it would trigger three Dangerfiles to run:

 * `"artsy/artsy-danger@org/all-prs.ts"`
 * `"artsy/artsy-danger@org/closed-prs.ts"`
-* `"danger/pr.ts"` - _this comes from artsy/positron_
+* `"danger/pr.ts"` - _this comes from artsy/reaction_

 If a PR were `edited` or `opened`, it would trigger two dangerfiles:

 * `"artsy/artsy-danger@org/all-prs.ts"`
-* `"danger/pr.ts"` - _this comes from artsy/positron_
+* `"danger/pr.ts"` - _this comes from artsy/reaction_

 I'm not sure the order in which they're ran, so don't rely on that.
+You can also use an array to execute a set of
+dangerfiles instead of making a single mega-file.

 # Writing a Dangerfile